technofocus-pte/SAP-plus-extend-and-innovate-with-Data-and-AI/Whiteboard design session/WDS trainer guide - SAP_plus_extend_and_innovate.md

     IoT Edge consists of the following components:

     - Azure IoT Hub, which provides a cloud-hosted backend to connect IoT devices with Azure cloud services.
 IoT Hub enables highly secure and reliable bi-directional communication, management, and provisioning (by using Device Provisioning Service, aka DPS) for IoT Edge devices.
-    - Azure Storage provides flexible, scalable, secure, and inexpensive data store.
+    - Azure Storage provides flexible, scalable, secure, and inexpensive data stores.
 The solution can use Azure Blob Storage or Azure Data Lake to store massive amounts of unstructured data.
     - Azure Cognitive Services are a family of AI services and cognitive APIs that help build intelligent apps.
 For example, the solution could provide image recognition by leveraging Computer Vision and Custom Vision services.
     - Machine Learning (ML) uses algorithms to automatically improve predictions or decisions through a self-learning process.
 Machine learning algorithms help ensure that the modules deployed to IoT devices remain accurate despite changing data trends.